Songs and Dances of Death: Versions by others

-Shostakovich orchestrated the whole cycle for the dedicatee, soprano Galina Vishnevskaya.
+Shostakovich orchestrated the whole cycle for the soprano Galina Vishnevskaya and dedicated it to her.
 Seven years later, noting that he wanted to continue Mussorgsky's "too short" set of songs, he wrote his Fourteenth Symphony for soprano, bass and chamber orchestra, adding to the musical gallery of death's appearances.
 The Shostakovich orchestration had a substantial influence on many of his later works, and has since been adapted for bass and baritone voices.